rkp678/Project3/README.md

 3. Does the public have a positive, negative, or neutral sentiment surrounding traditional banking?
 4. How do these three concepts compare (sentiment analysis)?
 5. How do our sentiment analysis results compare to AWS Comprehend?
-6. What is our expectation regarding the future of banking?

-Techniques used to accomplish our objectives include utilizing applicable pandas libraries, such as nltk, and using a new technology (AWS Comprehend) to compare our sentiment analysis results.
+Techniques used to accomplish our objectives include utilizing applicable pandas libraries, such as nltk, and using a new technology (AWS Comprehend/Sagemaker) to compare our sentiment analysis results.

 #